General design guidelines for Slack apps

-Storyboarding your app will give a rough idea of the visual composition of your app's messages.
-Now is the time to refine those sketches into fully-realized message designs.
+Storyboarding your app will give a rough idea of the visual composition of your app's workflows.
+Now is the time to refine those sketches into fully-realized designs.

-This guide contains a non-exhaustive series of tips and best practices to keep in mind when composing messages.
+This guide contains a non-exhaustive series of tips and best practices to keep in mind when composing your app's surfaces.

-Layout blocks allow you to compose visually rich messages with interactive elements such as buttons, menus, and date pickers.
-With the ability to use so many different blocks in different ways, it’s easy to overload a message.
+Layout blocks allow you to compose visually rich layouts with interactive elements such as buttons, menus, and date pickers.
+With the ability to use so many different blocks in different ways, it’s easy to overload.
 For example, take a look at this message:

 While all of those actions are valuable, it’s difficult to intuit the most important action to take on the message.

 Interactions should focus on what members are trying to do right then and there.
-Focus on the simple, common tasks that make sense to complete inside of Slack conversations.
+Focus on the simple, common tasks that make sense to complete inside Slack.
 In this case, we could use the overflow menu to de-emphasize the less important actions:

 People don’t read big blocks of text.
 They do read short ones.